marcomoretto/command/command/docs/use_cases.rst

 Use Case - RNA-Seq
 ------------------

-Similarly to the microarray case, RNA-Seq experiments can be retrieved from public database, specifically the `Sequence Read Archive (SRA) <https://www.ncbi.nlm.nih.gov/sra>`_ , from the New Experiment/From public DB interface (bottom-left border icon).
+Similarly to the microarray cases, RNA-Seq experiments can be retrieved from public database, specifically the `Sequence Read Archive (SRA) <https://www.ncbi.nlm.nih.gov/sra>`_ , from the New Experiment/From public DB interface (bottom-left border icon).
 Here we select a small RNA-Seq experiment from SRA (`PRJNA471071 <https://www.ncbi.nlm.nih.gov/bioproject/PRJNA471071>`_) where the authors employed a computational model of underground metabolism and laboratory evolution experiments to examine the role of enzyme promiscuity in the acquisition and optimization of growth on predicted non-native substrates in E. coli K-12 MG1655.

 .. _CaseRNASeq_01: